atrp87/Spending_Tracker_Project/README.md

 I had one week to build build a Web application where the user can manage expenses to individual categories, then assign expenditure to one of those categories and display all transactions.

-During this project I consolidated and expanded on everything I had learned in the previous 3 weeks @ CodeClan.
+During this project I consolidated and expanded on everything I had learnt in the previous 3 weeks @ CodeClan.

 * OOP - Ruby
 * TDD - MiniTest